TRANSITION

 Objective

-Extend OrbaOS to additional value streams.
+Extend OrbaOS™ to additional value streams.
 Build organizational capability at scale.

-• Technology enhancement: Expand sensing coverage, improve AI capabilities
+• Systems enhancement: Expand sensing coverage, improve coordination tooling

-• Capability development: Train Flow Engineers, Outcome Architects, Ethics Guardians
+• Capability development: Grow Flow Engineers, Outcome Architects, Ethics Guardians

 • Governance evolution: Establish cross-stream coordination mechanisms

-• Culture reinforcement: Celebrate wins, address resistance, embed new norms
+• Culture reinforcement: Celebrate wins, address legitimacy concerns, embed new norms

 • Emergence of new roles (Outcome Architects, Flow Engineers)